-Cascade Lake Nodes¶
+Cascade Lake Nodes

 The Cascade Lake upgrade to CSD3 entered general service in November 2020.
 All users are encouraged to make use of these nodes.

-- The Cascade Lake nodes are named according to the scheme cpu-p-[1-672].
+• The Cascade Lake nodes are named according to the scheme cpu-p-[1-672].

-- The cclake nodes have 56 cpus (1 cpu = 1 core), and 192 GiB of RAM.
-This means that they have 3420 MiB per cpu, compared to 5980 MiB per cpu in the skylake partition.
+• The cclake nodes have 56 cpus (1 cpu = 1 core), and 192 GiB of RAM.
+This means that they have 3410 MiB per cpu.

-- The cclake-himem nodes have 56 cpus (1 cpu = 1 core), and 384 GiB of RAM.
-This means that they have 6840 MiB per cpu, compared to 12030 MiB per cpu in the skylake-himem partition.
+• The cclake-himem nodes have 56 cpus (1 cpu = 1 core), and 384 GiB of RAM.
+This means that they have 6840 MiB per cpu.

-Recommendations for running on cclake¶
+Recommendations for running on cclake

-The per-job, per-user cpu limits are now 4256 and 448 cpus for SL1/2 and SL3 respectively (based on the lowest common multiple of 32 and 56 and so that these limits represent whole numbers of both skylake and cclake nodes).
+The per-job, per-user cpu limits are now 4256 and 448 cpus for SL1/2 and SL3 respectively.

 These limits should be regarded as provisional and may be revised.

-Default submission script for cclake¶
+Default submission script for cclake

 You should find a symbolic link to a Cascade Lake default job submission script modified for the cclake nodes in your home directory, called: